hayabusa/content-aware-resize/README.md

 #### Application usage
-Once you built *cxinar*, you can use it in 2 ways: as a console application or via GUI.
+Once you built *cxinar*, you can use it as a console application.

 Console usage example: